CapybaraDevOps/devops-repo/README.md

 ```
 runs in background, output supressed
 audit details logged in /var/log/rkhunter.log (readable by root only due to security purposes)
+## create_dir BASH script

+This scripts creates directory, required for logging with a file and provides user with necessary rights.
+It also starts a cronjob from crontab_job.sh.
+## crontab_job BASH script

+It serves a cronjob code container.
+This cronjob serves for peridoic time, hostname and IP logging and consecutive sending to the neighboring machine.
 ## Cleaning Up

 To destroy all managed machines, run: